cloudbank-project/image-research-computing-tutorial/bootstrap/README.md

 * Run through the launch Wizard; here are some details from our example run
     * The image selected will be 64 but x86 Ubuntu Server (username = `ubuntu`)
         * Notice that this is a "bare machine" with just the Ubuntu operating system
-    * The VM selected is an `m5ad.4xlarge` which is quite expensive: About $5 per day or $2000 per year
+    * The VM selected is an `m5ad.4xlarge` which $1.00 / hour in Oregon at time of writing
-        * ***Actual cost proved to be $20 / day: This is an open issue to resolve!***
-        * ***WARNING: Know the distinction between EBS and [(ephemeral) instance store block devices](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html)***
-            * Some EC2 instance types come with directly attached, block-device storage known as the instance store
-            * The instance store is ideal for *temporary* storage
+        * This instance type includes two 300 GB instance store volumes (temporary storage)
-            * Instance store data vanishes on stops, terminations, or hardware failures
+            * Data on these volumes will vanish on stops, terminations, or hardware failures
         * ***We strongly recommend following through this tutorial to the Terminate stage!!!***
-            * Failure to do so may result in you being charged for this Virtual Machine at this exhorbitant rate.
+            * Failure to do so may result in you being charged for this Virtual Machine at this rate.
-            * We refer to this as zombie resource charges: You may forget about it but the cloud provider will not!
+            * We refer to this as zombie resource charges: You may forget about it but the cloud provider will not.
     * Configure instance: Default values
     * Add storage: Default values
         * Note